-Flexible fiber waveguide surgical CO2 medical and dental lasers shown in Figures 2 and 3 have been dominant technology since the mid-1990s.
-Resilient, long-lasting flexible fibers enable compact, ergonomic handpieces to have a scalpel-like feel, featuring pin-point accuracy, as well as enhanced flexibility and accessibility for surgeons.
-On the contrary, articulated arm shown in Figure 3 is an old technology (developed in the 1970s – 1980s).
+Flexible fiber waveguide surgical CO2 medical and dental lasers shown in Figures 2 and 3 have been the dominant technology since the mid-1990s.
+Resilient, long-lasting flexible fibers enable compact, ergonomic handpieces to have a scalpel-like feel, featuring pinpoint accuracy, as well as enhanced flexibility and accessibility for surgeons.
+On the contrary, the articulated arm shown in Figure 3 is an old technology (developed in the 1970s – 1980s).

 All Metal Laser Tube

-Durable and reliable all-metal RF excited CO2 laser technology (seen in Figures 2 and 3) is dominant in medical applications (tens of thousands installations), industrial applications (hundreds of thousands installations), and military laser applications in the power range of 10 – 10,000 watts.
+Durable and reliable all-metal RF excited CO2 laser technology (seen in Figures 2 and 3) is dominant in medical applications (tens of thousands of installations), industrial applications (hundreds of thousands installations), and military laser applications in the power range of 10 – 10,000 watts.
 This is the ONLY proven and reliable technology that allows for fast, inexpensive service in very demanding industrial settings for cutting, welding, engraving, printing, marking and coding, etc.

 In contrast to all-metal surgical CO2 lasers, antiquated fragile glass tubes (1970s technology) seen in Figure 3 are difficult to service.
 Flowing liquid is needed to prevent the glass from cracking, which is caused by the intense heat generated by electric discharge plasma inside the laser tube.
 A very high voltage, over 10,000 volts, is required to operate plasma in such glass tubes.
 Neither eroded electrodes nor metal sputtered glass tube walls are serviceable, which often calls for laser tube replacement rather than repair.
 These reasons, among others, (including difficulties with glass tube plasma pulsing and turning on, severe limitations on laser pulse width, laser power stability, laser beam quality, etc.) have allowed all-metal lasers to replace glass tubes in virtually all industrial and most medical applications since the mid-1990s.